Skip to main content

 • >35 K - Numerous thunderstorms

-Climate Data day and night values are available for wind, air temperature, rainfall and cloud cover; other values are a full-day average.
+Climate Data day and night values are available for wind, air temperature, rainfall, and cloud cover; other values are full-day averages.

 To understand seasonal variability, set a zoom level and step across a season of several months to observe how the Wind and Wave Rose change over the period.
 To view winds and waves on the borders between regions, zoom in a level and step the months forward and back again to see how the data changes.